drball/scifi-ideas-generators/content/posts/6-ways-to-generate-a-random-corporation-name.md

 It generates 10 at a time, & they're ideal for using as futuristic or scifi corporation names, e.g: "Astro Concepts", & "Advanced Cybernetics" although some end up being a little plain, like "First Legal", & "Southern Limited".

+<h2><a href="https://donjon.bin.sh/scifi/name/#type=cp;cp=zaibatsu">Donjon Cyberpunk Corporation Names Generator</a></h2>

+Donjon is a website with generators for all sorts of names for writers, like <a href="https://donjon.bin.sh/scifi/name/#type=sx;sx=space_location">Space Location Name Generator</a>, and a <a href="https://donjon.bin.sh/scifi/name/#type=sx;sx=star">Star Name Generator</a>.

+This generator creates realistic sounding global company names, using nonsense words or acronyms.
+Often the words sound international, specifically Japanese.

 <h2><a href="https://namelix.com/">Namelix Business Name Generator</a></h2>